J-Rios/uTLGBotLib/README.md

 # uTLGBotLib
 Universal Telegram Bot library for Arduino, ESP-IDF and Native (Windows and Linux) devices, that let you create Telegram Bots.
 You can use it with ESP8266 and ESP32 microcontrollers.

-Micro Telegram Bot Library is a lightweight C++ library implementation that use Telegram Bot API to create Bots.
+Micro Telegram Bot Library is a lightweight C++ library implementation that uses Telegram Bot API to create Bots.
 The library goal is to be compatible with multiples devices, from embedded microcontrollers, to Servers and PCs (Windows and Linux).
-Inside microcontrollers world, uTLGBotLib focus on Espressif ESP32 (support for ESP-IDF and Arduino frameworks) and ESP8266 (support for Arduino) microcontrollers.
+Inside microcontrollers world, uTLGBotLib focus on Espressif ESP32 (support for ESP-IDF and Arduino frameworks) and ESP8266 (support for Arduino) microcontrollers, but new devices could be supported.

 ## Notes